enkidevs/approve-ci/README.md

 ## Deployment

 To run an approve-ci bot clone this repository, modify `.approve-ci` and deploy your application.
-You must set a GitHub organisation, repository and token as environment variables, along with the URL of your deployment.
+You must set a GitHub organisation, repository and an API [token](https://github.com/settings/tokens) with `repo` rights as environment variables, along with the URL of your deployment.

 ```
   export GITHUB_TOKEN='f7c41472410cacded24090d24f70e98995d8dc55'